 “Having worked with and studied companies ranging in size from large multi-nationals to start-up ventures, I have seen the usefulness and the power of the information conveyed in financial statements.
-I want students to be able to take full advantage of this information.”
+I want managers, investors, and students to be able to take full advantage of this information.”